-Not all of these options apply to all models of the DataHog2 / MiniMet2 family and consequently, those functions that do not apply to a particular unit will be found to be inoperative.
+Not all of these options apply to all models of the DataHog2+ family and consequently, those functions that do not apply to a particular unit will be found to be inoperative.

 Selecting such an inappropriate option will simply redisplay the Main Menu, or an explanatory message.

 NOTE - always press Escape to leave Main Menu mode and return to Log Mode.
-Else the logger will not record any data and batteries will drain quickly.
+Else the logger will not record any data.

-3.2.1 Option 0 - Display Readings From All Active Channels
+4.2.1 Option 0 - Display Readings From All Active Channels